shenshutao/blog/_posts/2018-04-29-nscc-guide.md

 ## Done.
 ### Pros
 - FREE for student !
-Although got total computing time limit as 100000.00 hrs, not a bit issue,
+Although got total computing time limit as 100000.00 hrs, not a big issue.

 ### Cons
 - Seems only can run 1 job at 1 time.